libreobjet/open-guide/definitions.md

 [Source Wikipedia](https://en.wikipedia.org/wiki/Open_design )

 #### Open source design
-Open  source design is a term coined mostly by the  graphic design community.
+>  Open  source design is a term coined mostly by the  graphic design community.
 This thus embraces a practice more related to  the study of graphical  user interfaces for software than its physical  counter part.
 Maybe this  all due to the fact that "design" is such a  broad term that applies to  any action that involves making decisions or  "planning something". http://opensourcedesign.net/

+At each chapitre of the book, to understand and illustrate what we are speaking about.
+We will approach those points : tools, objects, references and open questions.

 Tools
 -------
+Here we will explain the diffrent tools...

 - [Wikipedia](http://wikipedia ) is a collaborative user-edited encyclopedia.
 It is fantastic tool for an ever evloving consensus on definitions.

 Objects
 -----------
+Here we will give some example of project to illustrate the meaning...

 References
 ----------------
+Here we will show you some books, references or peoples

 - [Open Making Manifesto](https://openmaking.is/ )